 Term Description Evaluation Team The Evaluators from a NESAS Security Test Laboratory that are assigned to evaluate a vendor's network product.
 Evaluator A member of the NESAS Security Test Laboratory organisation that conducts NESAS network product evaluations.
 ISO/IEC 17025 Accreditation Body An ILAC member that is recognised as having competence to carry out ISO/IEC 17025 test laboratory audits.
-NESAS Security Test Laboratory A test laboratory that is ISO/IEC 17025 accredited in the context of NESAS and that conducts network product evaluations.
+NESAS Security Test Laboratory A test laboratory that is ISO/IEC 17025 accredited in the context of NESAS and that is authorised to conduct Network Product evaluations.